MEDICAL FRENCH COURSE ONLINE

 Module 6

-Writing a clinical observation and consulting a senior doctor to obtain advice.
+How to write a clinical observation in French and consult a senior doctor to obtain advice.

 Module 7